shaqran39/MDSI-streamlit-app/README.md

 - Then we need to make sure streamlit has been installed in the computer.
 So that we are able to run the web application.

   - We install streamlit by the following command in the terminal: "pip install streamlit"
 - We make sure Requests has been installed in the computer.
 The requests library is a popular Python library used for making HTTP requests.
-It allows you to send HTTP requests to web services or websites and retrieve data from them.
+It allows us to send HTTP requests to web services or websites and retrieve data from them.
 This is a fundamental capability when working with web-based APIs, scraping web content, or interacting with web services.

   - We install the request module by the following command in the terminal: "pip install requests"
 - Finally to run the web app we have to run the file containg the main() function.
 So we run the app.py file.